titoBouzout/WordCount/readme.md

  - `word_regexp` : ""

 		Word Regular expression.
 Defaults empty, an internal regular expression is used.
+If the portion of text matches this RegExp then the word is counted.

+ - `word_split` : ""

+		Split portions of text to test later as words with a Regular expression.
+Defaults to String.split() with no arguments, means that content will trim() and empty values (all whitespaces) are not used.
+In case of containing some value different than empty, the return of "re.findall" will be used.

 ## Inspiration